Demographic effects of aggregation in the presence of a component Allee effect: Discussion

-Beyond group-level processes, spatial heterogeneities in population density favor population survival as long as the density within a region of the landscape is locally above the Allee threshold.
-Moreover, because groups in our model form in response to long-range competition, aggregation minimizes competition and results in larger global population sizes that are less prone to extinction due to demographic fluctuations \citep{dennis2002}.
+Beyond group-level processes, non-uniform population densities favor population survival when the density within a region of the landscape is locally above the Allee threshold.
+Moreover, for the specific processes considered here, groups form to minimize competition.
+Therefore, aggregation minimizes competition and results in larger global population sizes that are less prone to extinction due to demographic fluctuations \citep{dennis2002}.
+This mechanism could explain why, across different taxa, several species form larger groups in response to worsening environmental conditions \cite{kao2023}.
 Aggregation also lowers the Allee threshold significantly, which favors the persistence of local populations at lower population densities.
 This local decrease in the Allee threshold is different from the effective decrease in the global Allee threshold discussed above, which is related to the locality of the Allee threshold rather than to its value.
-Finally, as found in previous studies, our model predicts that aggregated populations can survive in harsher environments than uniformly distributed populations.
-That is, uniformly distributed populations exhibit a higher value of $r_c$ than populations that develop self-organized spatial patterns \citep{Surendran2020}.
+This difference between local and global Allee thresholds emphasizes the importance of considering the several scales involved in component and demographic Allee effects \citep{boukal2002}.

+The bottom-up approach to study Allee effects we present here also explains mechanistically why aggregation enables population survival in harsher environments than uniform population densities \citep{Surendran2020,kanarek2013allee,kao2023}, and it allowed us to derive a mathematical expression relating this difference in the critical net population growth rate to the intensity and characteristic spatial scale of each of the individual-level processes governing population dynamics \citep{boukal2002}.
+Finally, we show how groups disappear at higher movement rates and induce an abrupt loss in population size.
+The detrimental impact of high dispersal on species exhibiting Allee effects is well-known in the literature, particularly in the context of species invasion \citep{lewis1993allee, kanarek2013allee}.
+We extend those results and show that stationary population sizes are also very sensitive to dispersal, which suggests that component Allee effects might impose strong selection pressures on dispersal \citep{Heinsalu2013,Pigolotti2014,Shaw2015}.